A0Pizza/libre-duel/README.md

 Repeat this until your work is done.

 6. Push the branch upstream with `git push -u origin HEAD`.
-(There are two assumptipns here: that your remote is called "origin" and that you are currently checked out on the branch you are working on (since "HEAD" is used).)
+(There are two assumptions here: that your remote is called "origin" and that you are currently checked out on the branch you are working on (since "HEAD" is used).)

 7. The terminal will output a link to use to make a pull request.
 Use that link.
 Write a good title and description for your pull request.